-This year, thanks to our lucky stars, we were surprised with Pitbull as the headliner!
+This year, we were surprised with Pitbull as the headliner!
 I never would have thought that one day I'd lose my voice at a Pitbull’s concert.
 This year concert was held at Gasworks, a big industrial lot with the Seattle skyline as the background.
 Additionally, at the end of the concert, all of the interns who attended got to walk home with a brand new Xbox.

 The Sun’s Setting